Therapy comes in many forms. Some seek professional help; others confide in loved ones.

 A few years later, Parker was introduced to S.Q.U.I.R.E.S, a program at San Quentin State Prison where hard-core inmates meet with troubled youths to show them how they might end up if they make the wrong decisions in life.
 Parker, who saw lots of crime growing up and had always dreamed of going into law enforcement, was awed by the experience.

-He came up with the idea of getting Cal's players involved in the
+He came up with the idea of getting Cal's players involved in the program, if nothing else to teach them not to take anything for granted.

 "The first thing I thought was we have to get some of our guys over here," Parker said.
 "I thought our players needed to see it because we're only one bad choice and one bad decision away from coming here.
 That's true for anybody.
 I think anybody and everybody should go visit a prison, just to keep you on the straight and narrow.
 You don't want to be there."